openebs/openebs/e2e/terraform/README.md

 ```

-Lets go ahead and install the tools, run the following command:
+Run the following command to install the tools:

 ```
 $ ./oebs-cloud.sh --setup-local-env